x3l51/ScanUtil/README.md

 Enter IP adress or qualified domain name: google.ca

-Seperate multiple ports that should be scanned by coma or press enter to scan a standard set of ports: 80,443,555
+Seperate multiple ports that should be scanned by comma or press enter to scan a standard set of ports: 80,443,555

 IP adress is: 216.58.210.3